pongasoft/jamba/README.md

 - easily use multiple parameters in a custom view (ex: a custom display which displays a gain value (parameter 1) in a color depending on parameter 2)
 - store/read state in a thread safe fashion (includes version)
 - UI views: toggle button and momentary button with 2 or 4 frames, Text Edit (with input saved part of the state)
+- [Generates](#generating-a-blank-plugin) a fully buildable, testable, editable plugin with a simple command

 History
 -------